dialaabulkhail/Reading-Notes/Courses/Read_Class38.md

 In React:
 You can build collections of elements and include them in JSX using curly braces {}.

-Below, we loop through the numbers array using the JavaScript map() function.
-We return a <li> element for each item.
-Finally, we assign the resulting array of elements to listItems:

 ```
 const numbers = [1, 2, 3, 4, 5];